 And chances are, you or a loved one have been directly or indirectly affected by this mental illness.
 The good news is, it’s never too early or too late to get help.

-HCA Healthcare operates one of only two programs in the country certified by the Joint Commission for the disease-specific treatment of eating disorders.
+HCA Healthcare operates the only eating disorder program on the East Coast to receive The Joint Commission’s disease-specific care certification, offering help and hope to adolescents, teens and adults with eating disorders.
 Reflections Eating Disorders Treatment Center at affiliate Dominion Hospital is a 10-bed in-patient treatment center completely dedicated to treating the disease.

 If a patient is suffering from an eating disorder, their doctor might recommend hospitalization if they are experiencing severe health issues.
 For example, anorexia can cause severe malnutrition.
 Typically, these patients are then released for follow up psychological care at an external rehabilitation center.